unitaryfund/qrack/README.md

 [![Qrack Build Status](https://api.travis-ci.org/vm6502q/qrack.svg?branch=master)](https://travis-ci.org/vm6502q/qrack/builds)

 This is a multithreaded framework for developing classically emulated virtual universal quantum processors.
+It has CPU, GPU, and multi-processor engine types.

 The intent of "Qrack" is to provide a framework for developing practical, computationally efficient, classically emulated universal quantum virtual machines.
 In addition to quantum gates, Qrack provides optimized versions of multi-bit, register-wise, opcode-like "instructions."
 A chip-like quantum CPU (QCPU) is instantiated as a "Qrack::QUnit."
 "Qrack::QEngineCPU" and "Qrack::QEngineOCL" represent fully entangled cases and underlie "Qrack::QUnit."